 In addition to being one of the larger suburbs north of Chicago, it is also one of the more financially stable.
 The District corporate offices and commercial developments have a solid middle class residential base.
-Palatine's unemployment rate at the end of 2021 was 3.3% compared to a statewide rate of 5.1%.
-2020 EAV increased by \$8,350,679, less than 1%.
+Palatine's unemployment rate at the end of 2022 was 3.2% compared to a statewide rate of 4.6%.
+2021 EAV decreased by \$179,909,216, 7.3%.
 The District monitors potential tax policy changes by the State of Illinois through its relationship with the Illinois Association of Park District that allows the District to formulate contingency plans to operate without disruptions.